Skip to Main Content

 Leverage the Controlled Vocabulary

 The controlled vocabulary is the most powerful feature of research databases and nearly all of them expose their controlled vocabulary for you to use in their search results.
 In many cases this takes the form of a sidebar with options for refining or limiting your search.
-The brief video below shows how this works in EBSCO databases.
+The brief video below shows how this works in the Web of Science database.
 The same techniques can be used in many other databases, although the location of the sidebar or of the items in the sidebar, as well as their names, may be different.

 From the sidebar, most databases give you the option to limit your results by applying certain subject terms.
 Others also allow you to refine your results by excluding terms you're not interested in.